JohnStephens1/japanese-directional-keyboard/README.md

 - eは -> ぱ
 - eはs -> ぱs -> ぽ

-っ is created using 'xた' based on official IME's usage of 'x'.
+っ is created using 'xた' based on official IME's usage of 'x'. \
+ん can also be created using 'xな' as well as the usual 'わw'.

 Combination characters can also be created by adding a 'y' to the corresponding character taking its consonant as the base and the vowel as its modifier.